naggie/megafilter/README.md

-![screenshot](http://callanbryant.co.uk/images/megafilter.png)

 This is a personal replacement for Google reader.
 It's simple and suits my workflow.

+Please let people know about it.
+I would love for this to become popular.
+If you have any questions please contact me using callan.bryant@gmail.com.

+**State: Very beta but working very well!** I have migrated from Google reader to Megafilter.

+![screenshot](http://callanbryant.co.uk/images/megafilter.png)

 [See my blog post about it][2].